11 Focused Assessment- Respiratory System

 Low-pitched wheezing (rhonchi) may indicate pneumonia.

-Interventions should be provided if decrease or absence of breath sounds is noted.
-It may indicate severe respiratory problems such as airway obstruction, pneumonia, pneumothorax, pleural effusion, or atelectasis (Reyes et al., 2020).
+Interventions should be provided if a decrease or absence of breath sounds is noted, as it may indicate severe respiratory problems such as airway obstruction, pneumonia, pneumothorax, pleural effusion, or atelectasis (Reyes et al., 2020).

 4. Report and document assessment findings and related health problems according to agency policy.
 Accurate and timely documentation and reporting promote patient safety.